 A lifecycle fund is a balanced mutual fund, holding both stocks and bonds.
 It is also a “fund of funds”, meaning its only holdings are other mutual funds.
 The fund is automatically rebalanced to maintain its desired asset allocation as time goes by.
-Lifecycle funds follow a specific “glide path,” generally becoming less aggressive as the years go by.
-Most of the big mutual fund companies offer some type of life cycle fund and they are often offered within 401Ks.
-According to Forbes, there are now more than 2000 lifecycle funds and they contain 13% of 401K dollars.
+Lifecycle funds follow a specific “glide path“, generally becoming less aggressive as the years go by.
+Most of the big mutual fund companies offer some type of life cycle fund, and they are often offered within 401(k)s.
+In fact, 62% of 401(k) participants use lifecycle funds and these funds account for 24% of all 401(k) dollars.

-The worst lifecycle funds not only use actively managed mutual funds that are unlikely to outperform as the years go by, but also add on a fee in addition to the expense ratios of the underlying funds.
-My favorite lifecycle funds, the Target Retirement funds at Vanguard and the “L Funds” in the TSP don't do this.
-Vanguard also offers the “Life Strategy” funds, which used to contain actively managed funds, but now are essentially the same as the Target Retirement funds except that they maintain the same asset allocation each year rather than becoming less aggressive as time goes on.
-Lifecycle style funds are also available in many 529s, they just have a steeper glide path as the student approaches college age.
+The worst lifecycle funds not only use actively managed mutual funds that are unlikely to outperform as the years go by, but they also add on a fee in addition to the expense ratios of the underlying funds.
+My favorite lifecycle funds, the Target Retirement funds at Vanguard and the “L Funds” in the TSP, don't do this.
+Vanguard also offers the “Life Strategy” funds, which used to contain actively managed funds but now are essentially the same as the Target Retirement funds (except that they maintain the same asset allocation each year rather than becoming less aggressive as time goes on).
+Lifecycle-style funds are also available in many 529s; they just have a steeper glide path as the student approaches college age.

 Advantages of Lifecycle Funds

-Lifecycle funds, particularly those from Vanguard and the TSP, can be great investments.
+Lifecycle funds, particularly those from Vanguard and the TSP (and the Fidelity Freedom INDEX Funds but not the older, actively managed Fidelity Freedom Funds), can be great investments.
 They are low cost, low maintenance, and reasonably well allocated among various asset classes.
-They provide instant diversification not only among asset classes, but within asset classes.
-They are a great one-stop mutual fund shopping solution that you can recommend to less sophisticated investors and that can be placed in a 401K to alleviate fiduciary liability concerns.
+They provide instant diversification among asset classes and within asset classes.
+They are a great one-stop mutual fund shopping solution that you can recommend to less sophisticated investors and that can be placed in a 401(k) to alleviate fiduciary liability concerns.
 Another important advantage of balanced funds is that they are less volatile, so investors are less likely to engage in behavioral errors such as performance chasing and selling low.
+They're great for someone with a single investing account, such as a Roth IRA.
 With all these advantages, why don't I use them?

-I have a complex portfolio because I have three 401Ks, two Roth IRAs, an HSA, a Defined Benefit Plan, and 529s for all the kids.
+We have a complex portfolio because we have four 401(k)s, two Roth IRAs, an HSA, a Defined Benefit Plan, and a taxable account.
+That doesn't include 529s, UTMAs, and Roth IRAs for the kids.
 No single lifecycle fund is available in all of these accounts.
 What is the point of a one-stop mutual fund solution if you have to mix it with other funds?
 There is none.
-I could hold lifecycle funds in some accounts, but balanced funds in general and lifecycle funds with their ever-changing asset allocation in particular don't mix well with other mutual funds in an asset allocation.
+I could hold lifecycle funds in some accounts, but balanced funds in general and lifecycle funds with their ever-changing asset allocation, in particular, don't mix well with other mutual funds in an asset allocation.
 Even if you can get to an overall asset allocation you like, rebalancing involves much more complex calculations when you toss in some lifecycle funds.

-I'm a little bit of a control freak and like to be in control of my investments as much as possible.
+I'm a little bit of a control freak and like to be in command of my investments as much as possible.
 A lifecycle fund changes my asset allocation automatically.
 Automatic investing can be a great thing, but I prefer to have more control over my asset allocation.
-For example, I have had a 75/25 asset allocation for the last decade.
-It works for me in both bull and bear markets.
-I may take less risk as I get older, but to me it makes a lot more sense to decrease equity allocation after a big run up in stocks, rather than just doing it automatically at 1% or so per year.
-A gradual decrease is better than dumping stocks after they've had a bad year or two, but I don't feel like I need to protect myself from this behavioral error by using a lifecycle fund.
+For example, we have had basically the same asset allocation for the last 15 years (60% stocks, 20% bonds, 20% real estate).
+It works for us in both bull and bear markets.
+We may take less risk as we get older, but to me, it makes a lot more sense to decrease equity allocation after a big run-up in stocks, rather than just doing it automatically at 1% or so per year.
+A gradual decrease is better than dumping stocks after they've had a bad year or two, but I don't feel like we need to protect ourselves from this behavioral error by using a lifecycle fund.

 One of the biggest problems with lifecycle funds is that they are inappropriate for taxable accounts because they become increasingly tax-inefficient as the years go by.
-As a general rule, if part of your portfolio is in retirement accounts and part is in a taxable account, you want to preferentially place tax-efficient asset classes (like stocks) into the taxable account, leaving tax-inefficient asset classes (like bonds and REITs) in the tax-protected retirement accounts.
+As a general rule, if part of your portfolio is in retirement accounts and part is in a taxable account, you want to preferentially place tax-efficient asset classes (like stocks) into the taxable account and leave tax-inefficient asset classes (like bonds and REITs) in the tax-protected retirement accounts.
+This is called asset location, and while it doesn't matter as much as asset allocation, it still matters.
 If your only holding is a balanced fund, then you're necessarily holding at least one asset class in a suboptimal location.
-To make matters worse, as you get closer to retirement a lifecycle fund gets more and more tax-inefficient as the bond allocation increases.
+To make matters worse, as you get closer to retirement, a lifecycle fund gets more and more tax-inefficient as the bond allocation increases.
 Fixing the error becomes more expensive each year as the taxable capital gain in the fund increases.
-Lifecycle funds also don't contain municipal bonds, which high earners forced to hold bonds in taxable should probably be using.
+Lifecycle funds also don't contain municipal bonds, which high earners forced to hold bonds in taxable should usually be using.

 Many lifecycle funds add on an additional fee above and beyond the expense ratios of the underlying accounts.
 Even the providers that don't do this, like Vanguard, may charge more in other ways.
-Vanguard offers cheaper “admiral” shares of most of its funds if you have at least $10K in the fund.
-However, the funds held by the Target Retirement funds are NOT the cheaper admiral shares, they are the more expensive investor shares.
-For example, the Vanguard Target Retirement 2020 Fund has an expense ratio of 0.16%.
-I can built it myself using admiral shares for 0.10%.
-Now, 6 basis points isn't much I'll admit, and the TSP DOES NOT charge more for its lifecycle funds, but some fund providers charge dramatically more.
+Vanguard offers cheaper “Admiral” shares of most of its funds if you have at least $3,000 in the fund.
+However, the funds held by the Target Retirement funds are NOT the cheaper Admiral shares, they are the more expensive Investor shares.
+For example, the Vanguard Target Retirement 2030 Fund has an expense ratio of 0.14%.
+I can build it myself using Admiral shares for about 0.07%.
+Now, 7 basis points aren't much, I'll admit, and the TSP DOES NOT charge more for its lifecycle funds, but some fund providers charge dramatically more.
 Always remember that investing expenses come directly out of your investment return.